March 10, 2021

 - People with medical conditions, such as cancer, heart conditions, obesity, COPD and Type 2 diabetes

 It’s important to note that these guidelines were developed for non health care settings.
 If you’re working or visiting someone in a hospital or other health care setting, such as a long term care facility or doctor’s office, masking and social distancing requirements remain, regardless of your vaccination status.

 Guidance will continue to evolve as we learn more about the effectiveness of the vaccines, their impact on transmission and duration of protection.
 It may also change as larger percentages of the population get vaccinated.

 “As more and more people become fully vaccinated, we are no doubt headed in the right direction,” Dr. Zuckerman says.
 “But remember, we’re not out of this yet.
-Fully vaccinated people should closely follow the CDC recommendations to continue helping stop the spread of the virus.
+Those who have not been vaccinated should closely follow the CDC recommendations to continue helping stop the spread of the virus.
 And if you have not gotten vaccinated yet, you should get one – it’s never been easier.”